State NRM Program grants

 The State Natural Resource Management (NRM) Program is a Western Australian Government initiative providing funding to protect and conserve WA's environment and natural resources.

-Two types of grant are available.
+Two types of grant are available through the program.

 Community grants provide funding for on-ground community-based projects that conserve, restore, rehabilitate or enhance the environment.
 Catchment and community groups, industry groups, not for profit organisations, local government authorities and schools are eligible.